Welcome!

 Consent and authorization form for minors

-UHS brochures to download
+UHS brochure to download

 A brief overview of all UHS services including patient privacy information and the Student Health Insurance Plan.